tymyrddin/red-basic/source/docs/scanning/Traceroute-hping3.md

 # hping3 --traceroute -V -1 [ip_or_hostname]
 ```

-Ping a destination with 4 ICMP ping requests
+Ping a destination with 4 ICMP ping requests:
 ```text
 # hping3 --icmp --count [4] [ip_or_hostname]
 ```